People

 lwessler@mail.ubc.ca

-Benjamin Niemann, MSc student (he/they)
+Benjamin Niemann, MSc student (they/them)

 My research focuses on the potential impacts of diet inclusion with fulvic acid on the gut microbiota and immune response of different aquaculture fish species.
 Growing up in Michigan in the US, I was always surrounded by water and loved aquariums from a very young age.
 During my time as an undergrad at the University of Michigan, I realized I wanted to study host-symbiont interactions in aquatic species and how these interactions can influence host resilience and health.
 Professor Frommel, UBC, and DFO have allowed me to combine those interests in the wonderful city of Vancouver.
 It has always been my dream to work with and study fish, and I am glad to finally have the opportunity to do just that!